 While ambling around the second floor, you’ll probably chance upon this sprawling wall of accessories along one of the aisles.
 It’s sales galore out here, as you can pick up a single adornment for $4, two for $7 and three for just $10.

 LZ is a true testament to the term budget – you’ll be able to pick out basics and tops that cost a mere $5 here.
-With Taobao it’s a hit or miss, but you can find similar gems here that you can try on so you know it’ll fit you just right.
+With Taobao, it’s a hit or miss, but you can find similar gems here that you can try on so you know they’ll fit you just right.

 And if you wanna add some quirky flair to your footwear, pop by MSV T-Shirt on the ground level and grab a pair of their fishy slippers ($9.90) – minus the stanky smell – to wear around the house.
 Alternatively, you can just get a pair for the LOLs – I’d say it’s well worth it.